ganeticon/ganeticon.github.io/docs/index.md

 [comment]: <> (change THIS to create a pseudo commit to trigger a new build)

 # GanetiCon 2018 - Düsseldorf
-The Ganeti users and developer summit
+The Ganeti users and developers summit

 ## Schedule
 GanetiCon 2018 is scheduled for the 25th **and** 26th of September.

-* **Sep 24 talks and discussion**: The conference starts at 10:00 a.m.
+* **Sep 25 talks and discussion**: The conference starts at 10:00.
 Users report about their Ganeti application, experiences and solutions.
 There will be discussions about Ganeti (community, improvements, future orientation, etc.) until approx. 17:00.
-In the evening (18:00) there is a social event.
+A social event is planned in the evening (18:00).
-* **Sep 26 workshops/other group-related activities**: On the second day we like to hack on and around Ganeti.
+* **Sep 26 workshops/other group-related activities**: On the second day, we like to hack on and around Ganeti.
 From approx. 9:00 to 15:00 we will try to fix or (un)break your cluster, solve a common problem, add a simple feature or code a small solution, etc.

 ## Call for Participation / Registration
 If you like to attend the GanetiCon 2018, please register on [this dudle poll](https://dudle.inf.tu-dresden.de/ganeticon/), so we can better plan the event.
 Please help making GanetiCon a valuable event for everyone by sharing your knowledge and experience.